Dickerson has 4 hits, 5 RBIs as Phillies beat Marlins 9-3

 Kinley and Yamamoto combined to throw 62 pitches in a half-inning which lasted 39 minutes.

+“Both games have been super long,” Dickerson said of Saturday’s 3 hour, 37 minute game that followed the series opener that went 4:10.
+“Takes a lot out of you.
+You just have stayed focused.”

 Yamamoto allowed six runs, six hits, walked four and struck out three.
-After winning his first four major league decisions, Yamamoto is winless since July 16 with an ERA of 8.18 in his last seven outings.
+After winning his first four major league decisions, he is winless since July 16 with an 8,18 ERA in his last seven outings.

+“When he gets hurt, it’s missing location,” Miami manager Don Mattingly said.
+“The more guys see him, you’ve got to be better.”

-Dickerson’s bases-clearing double off Miami reliever Wei-Yin Chen in the seventh increased Philadelphia’s lead to 9-2.
+Dickerson’s bases-clearing double off reliever Wei-Yin Chen in the seventh increased Philadelphia’s lead to 9-2.

 Three Phillies relievers allowed one run — on Jorge Alfaro’s homer off Mike Morin in the seventh — over the final three innings.